Dean Snedker: Further Career

-Kettering Town

-He joined Kettering Town on dual registration in October 2016.

-Cambridge City

-In 2017, Snedker signed for Southern League Premier Division side Cambridge City.

-St Albans City

 He joined National League South side St Albans City in June 2017.
-He made 119 league appearances for the club over the following three seasons, before leaving the club in 2020.

-Hemel Hempstead Town

-He joined fellow National League South side Hemel Hempstead Town in October 2020.
+Snedker became a fan favourite very quickly for the Saints and then he went on to make 119 league appearances for the club over the following three seasons, before leaving the club in 2020.
+He rejoined fellow National League South side Hemel Hempstead Town in October 2020.

 AFC Rushden & Diamonds

 On 9 August 2021, Southern League Premier Division Central side AFC Rushden & Diamonds announced the signings of Snedker and Dean Dummett ahead of the 2021–22 season.
 Snedker made his Southern League Premier Division Central debut for AFC Rushden & Diamonds on 18 August 2021, in a home fixture against Banbury United.
 The visitors won the match 2–0.
 On 19 January 2022, it was confirmed that Snedker had signed a contract and committed to AFC Rushden & Diamonds for the remainder of the 2021–22 season.
 On 22 July 2022, Dean signed forms to remain with the club for the 2022–23 season.
 After collecting the club's Player's Player of the Year and Supporters Player of the Year awards for 2022-23, Snedker left AFC Rushden and Diamonds that summer.
 In total he made 97 appearances across all competitions, 79 of which were league matches.

+Coalville Town

 Snedker subsequently played two games for Coalville Town as emergency cover while they waited for international clearance to sign Tom Carter.

+Betting Ban

+Snedker then was suspended for almost a season due to an FA betting breach investigation from 10 years prior, which also included former Northampton Town teammates Ivan Toney and Lewis Wilson.
+The FA investigation found the trio collectively bet on 223 matches, but crucially did not bet on any of their team's matches or any matches in League 2, which was the league the trio were playing in at the time.
+They were found to have purely breached FA rules on football betting as a professional player.

+Wellingborough Town

+Snedker returned to the game after over a season for the start of the 2025/26 season with Northern Premier League Division One Midlands side Wellingborough Town.